2023 Masters purse, winner’s share, prize money payout

-The 2023 Masters purse is at least $15 million, with the winner's share coming in at a minimum of $2,700,000 -- the standard 18 percent payout according to the Masters prize money distribution chart.
+The 2023 Masters purse is $18 million, with the winner's share coming in at $3,240,000 -- the standard 18 percent payout according to the Masters prize money distribution chart.

-The Masters purse is announced on Saturday, after the 36-hole cut is made to the top 50 players and ties through two rounds.
+The Masters purse was announced on Saturday, after the 36-hole cut is made to the top 50 players and ties through two rounds.

-The Masters field is headed by defending champion Scottie Scheffler, Rory McIlroy, Jon Rahm, Tiger Woods and Justin Thomas.
+The Masters field is headed by defending champion Scottie Scheffler, Rory McIlroy, Jon Rahm and Brooks Koepka.

 The event is in Augusta, Ga., with Augusta National Golf Club proving an incredible host to the game's biggest championship.